OchukoEjemudaro/New-York-City-Traffic-Accidents/README.md

 ## Conclusion

 In conclusion, this analysis provides a foundation for evidence-based decision-making aimed at reducing traffic accidents, improving road safety, and enhancing the overall well-being of the community.
 The collaboration of various stakeholders, including city planners, law enforcement, and community organizations, will be essential for the successful implementation of recommended measures.

+Thank You For Reading

+You can also interact with the report [Here](https://app.powerbi.com/view?r=eyJrIjoiYjA3YzBmMmUtZTllZC00ZGJjLTg4ZTMtMzMyZjY5NGQ3ZWVjIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)

+---

+I’m interested in a Data Analyst role in a reputable organization where I can showcase my skills, take more responsibilities, continue to learn, an organization that I can grow with, where my work will be highly beneficial to the organization.

+You can reach me on ochukoejemudaro@gmail.com or [Twitter](https://twitter.com/iamochuks/) or [LinkedIn](https://www.linkedin.com/in/ochukoejemudaro01)

+THANK YOU